elaldana/meno-learning-companion/PRD.md

 User works with Claude-powered application to solve a problem as they normally would, as if they were using Claude.ai.

 ### 2. Learning Capture Trigger
+- **Proactive Detection**: Meno automatically detects learning opportunities and suggests capture
+- **Intelligent Timing**: Suggestions appear after problem-solving conversations, not during active problem-solving
+- **Social Motivation**: Suggestions include social context about how the learning could help others
-- User clicks floating "💡 Capture Learning" button
+- **Manual Trigger**: User can also click floating "💡 Capture Learning" button
 - Application automatically analyzes the conversation context

 ### 3. Quick Capture Form